 The 606 runs along the Bloomingdale Trail (1800N) for 2.7 miles between Ashland (1600W) and Ridgeway (3750W).
 Walking, cycling or taking public transportation is encouraged.
 There are 12 access points, approximately every quarter-mile, with a total of 17 access ramps, all of which are accessible to people with disabilities.

 The best way to get to The 606 is by foot, bike or The CTA.

-Easiest transit access is via the CTA Blue Line – visitors will be closest to access points at either the Western or Damen stops.
-Another central hub with which visitors may be familiar (also at the Damen stop) is Wicker Park’s shopping, restaurant and club district at the Damen/Milwaukee/North intersection.
+Easiest transit access is via the CTA Blue Line – visitors will be closest to The 606 access points at either the Western or Damen stops.
+At the Damen stop, visitors will find themselves at the Damen/Milwaukee/North intersection, the hub of Wicker Park’s shopping, restaurant and club district.

-On the western end of the trail, visitors also can take the Blue Line to the Logan Square stop, which features a central plaza and the Illinois Centennial Monument, as well as boutique shops, restaurants and clubs.
-Then they can experience Chicago’s famed boulevard system by walking down Kedzie to the trail (approximately a mile south).
+Visitors also can take the Blue Line to Logan Square, which features a central plaza and the Illinois Centennial Monument, as well as boutique shops, restaurants and clubs.
+Then they can experience Chicago’s famed boulevard system by walking approximately one mile south on Kedzie to The 606.

 - Check out the interactive map of The 606

 - Get driving directions

 The Trust for Public Land would like to thank The Robey Hotel, a proud supporter of The 606.